andersbogsnes/ml_tooling/docs/plotting.rst

     >>> result.plot.residuals()

-Any visualizer listed here also has a functional counterpart in :mod:`ml_tooling.plots`.
+Any visualization listed here also has a functional counterpart in :mod:`ml_tooling.plots`.
 E.g if you want to use the function for plotting a confusion matrix without using the ml_tooling ModelData approach, you can instead do: